Motivated Reasoning and the Political Economy of Climate Change Inaction: Mathematical Appendix

 Next, assume voters generally believe that policy 0 will be implemented, independent of the true state $\omega$.
-Then $\kappa\kpss=0$ for all $s$.
-Then any voter with $s<0$ chooses $\hm^*=\infty$, and thus all these voters hold belief $\pi\kpss=0$ and vote for policy 0.
-Moreover, any voter with $s>0$ chooses $\hm^*=0$.
-If and only if $\hp\leq \tp$, this implies that indeed always a majority of voters votes for policy 0, and hence when $\hp\leq \tp$ there exists an equilibrium of the voting subgame in which policy 0 is always chosen.
+Then $\kappa=0$ for all $s$.
+It follows that any voter with $s<0$ chooses $\hm^*=\infty$, and thus all these voters hold belief $\pi\kpss=0$ and vote for policy 0.
+Moreover, any voter with $s>0$ chooses $\hm^*=0$, implying $\pi\kpss=\hp$.
+Iff $\hp\leq \tp$, this implies that indeed always a majority of voters votes for policy 0, and hence when $\hp\leq \tp$ there exists an equilibrium of the voting subgame in which policy 0 is always chosen.
 This proves part 2 (b).

 Now assume voters generally believe that policy 1 will be implemented, independent of the true state $\omega$.
-Then $\kappa\kpss=1$ for all $s$, and any voter with $s>0$ chooses $\hm^*=\infty$, and thus all these voters hold belief $\pi\kpss=1$ and vote for policy 1.
-Moreover, any voter with $s<0$ chooses $\hm^*=0$.
+Then $\kappa=1$ for all $s$, and any voter with $s>0$ chooses $\hm^*=\infty$, and thus all these voters hold belief $\pi\kpss=1$ and vote for policy 1.
+Moreover, any voter with $s<0$ chooses $\hm^*=0$, inducing $\pi\kpss=\hp$.
 If and only if $\hp\geq \tp$, this implies that indeed always a majority of voters votes for policy 1, and hence when $\hp\geq \tp$ there exists an equilibrium of the voting subgame in which policy 1 is always chosen.
 This proves part 2 (c).